-Version Valid from Valid to Main changes Version 1 Version 2 29.06.11 25.10.23 25.10.23 N/A Requirement for a special communication event for projects with a total budget exceeding €5 million.
-Clarification of responsibilities for copyright violations.
-Clarification regarding external digital project platforms.
-Clarifications regarding branding and using the EU emblem and project logo.
+Version Valid from Valid to Main changes Version 1 Version 2 29.06.11 25.10.23 25.10.23 N/A 1.
+Requirement for a special communication event for projects with a total budget exceeding €5 million.
+2. Clarification of responsibilities for copyright violations.
+3. Clarification regarding external digital project platforms.
+4. Clarification regarding broading and using the EU emblem and emisst lass.